 Although you may consider St. Patrick’s Day a debaucherous celebration of leprechauns, beer, and all things green, that’s not how it started.
 This global celebration of Irish culture originated as a religious feast to celebrate Saint Patrick, patron saint of Ireland.

-Unfortunately, like many other big holidays, amid the joy and raucous festivities lurks a massive environmental toll.
-It doesn’t bring with it the consumerism of Christmas or Valentine’s Day, but annual St. Patrick’s Day celebrations bring with them a lot of waste.
+Unfortunately, like many other big holidays, St. Patrick’s Day celebrations have expanded over the years to include raucous festivities — and a massive environmental toll.
+Although they don’t inspire the consumerism of Christmas or Valentine’s Day, annual St. Patrick’s Day festivities bring with them a lot of waste.

 We think it’s possible to celebrate the day in style without the corresponding negative environmental impact, so we’ve put together this guide: five things to avoid if you want a truly green St. Patrick’s Day.